Canopy Security · UX Design & Research

 Users weren't asking for fewer alerts.
 They were asking for smarter ones.

-Before exploring solutions, I went back to the source — LogRocket session recordings, Zendesk support tickets, and direct user interviews.
+Before exploring solutions, I went back to the source — LogRocket session recordings, Zendesk support tickets, and 8 user interviews conducted over Google Meet with people actively experiencing alert fatigue.
 The pattern that surfaced wasn't what I expected.
 Users weren't frustrated with Canopy's monitoring capabilities.
 They were frustrated that the system couldn't tell when to stand down.

 "I get nonstop alerts, and every time I check, it's just my dog walking by.
 It's gotten to the point where I ignore them all — or just shut it off."